Feeding The Community

-From the street to our own centre: A story of passion and determination
+From the street to our own centre and FARM: A story of passion and determination

 Total meals served (...and counting)